iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/8sem/e2/SOLAR_PHOTO_VOLTAIC_SYSTEM_AND_APPLICATION.md

-# Syllabus

-## **SOLAR PHOTO‐VOLTAIC SYSTEM AND APPLICATION**
-**AE 765 04**

-**Course Objective:**
-The primary objective of this course is to introduce solar photo‐voltaic systems and their conversion technology used to fulfil the requirement of energy in Agricultural Engineering activities in rural areas.
-Secondly, this course emphasizes the design and development of such simple and effective technologies that convert solar energy into usable form and supply it to operate tools, equipment, and machinery used in agricultural works.

-### **Course Outline:**

 1. **Fundamentals of Solar Photo‐Voltaic System (10 hours)**
     * Principle of Photo‐Voltaic Energy Conversion:
         * Review of Electrical Power System